4.9-Stars

 Circuit Breakers Protect the System

-Circuit breakers are vital protective devices within a switchboard that constantly monitor the amount of current flowing and will automatically trip open if electrical faults are detected.
-They are usually connected to the main incoming power supply and each branch circuit distributing electricity throughout the facility.
+Circuit breakers are vital protective devices within a switchboard that constantly monitor the current flow and automatically trip open if electrical faults are detected.
+They are usually connected to the main incoming power supply, and each branch circuit distributes electricity throughout the facility.

 The power breakers adjust trip settings based on the amperage ratings of the wires and equipment they protect.
 If the current flowing through a circuit breaker exceeds the safe limit due to an overload or short circuit, the mechanism inside the breaker will rapidly open or “trip” the electrical contacts.